host1812/HotelApp/README.md

     - Select end date
     - See total price
 - Manage current reservations:
-    - Be able to login and see list of current reservations (start date, end date, etc...)
+    - Be able to login and see list of current, previous reservations (start date, end date, etc...)
     - Be able to cancel current reservation
 - Ability to self-check-in when in the hotel:
     - A simple lookup via last name or phone number or email address